dev-academy-programme/orientation---Archived/3-installation/README.md

 ## Windows instructions

 The Windows development environment can be a little tricky to set up correctly, mostly because of the lack of a good terminal.
 One option is to dual-boot Linux, a way of installing a development setup without sacrificing your current operating system.
 There are some good guides available to set this up.
-However it's probably not something you want to try first if you're just starting out.
+However it's probably not something you want to try first if you're just starting out and not feeling very confident.
 You might also consider using the EDA virtual machine described later in this document.

 ### Terminal